0xpanicError/0xpanicError/README.md

 ### Hi there 👋

 My name is Yash Saraswat but you can call me panic!
+Im a student at IIT Roorkee
-- I'm a sophomore at IIT Roorkee
+- Joint-Secretary at BlocSoc IITR
-- I'm a developer at BlocSoc IITR
+- MIT Bitcoin Hackathon winner (CKB track)
-- I'm interested in smart contract development and security
+- Inter-IIT Gold Medalist (Consensys PS)

 A little more about me:
 - 🏎 I love watching F1!